andytimm/retrodesign/README.md

 * Functions for calculating Power and Type S/M errors across variety of effect sizes, building on code provided in Gelman and Carlin (2014, see below).

-* Graphics function for visualizing errors with or without ggplot
+* Graphics function for visualizing these errors with or without ggplot

 * Implementation of Lu et al's (2018, see below) closed form solution for Type M error, providing a speed-up.